erinabila/erinabila/README.md

 - ⚡ Fun fact: ...
 -->
 🔭 I’m currently working at Scotiabank
-🌱 I’m currently learning advanced Pythona and System Design
+🌱 I’m currently learning Python in Data Science and System Design
 📫 How to reach me at erin.abila99@gmail.com